tomansley/SimpliListViews/README.md

 # SimpliListViews

 ## Feature Overview
-* A Salesforce lightning app exchange managed package
-* Only for Lightning (uses LWC therefore My Domain must be set)
-* Reduces number of clicks
+* List views for all objects on one page
+* Lists up to 2500 records allowed
-* Customize list view fields beyond standard list view field options
+* Include any field in list view
+* Create list views based on complex SOQL query's and tooling API queries
-* Create custom list view actions
+* Create list view actions
+* Inline editing
+* Pin your favorite list view
+* Multiple column sorting
+* Footer calculations
+* Row highlighting based on criteria
+* Auto-refresh at configured intervals
+* Export list view data with the click of a button
+* Include deleted records in list view (records show in red)
 * Configure the list view page at the org, page and list view level

 ## Overview